Extending the scope of the small-ball method: Beyond the small-ball condition

 \proof Applying Bernstein's inequality, it follows that

 Note that $\E h^4 \leq M^2 \E h^2$ and $\|h^2\|_{L_\infty} \leq M^2$.
 Setting $u = (\xi/2) \E h^2$ it is evident that with probability at least $1-2\exp(-c_1 m \xi^2 \E h^2/M^2)$,

-The contribution to the sum of the largest $\ell$ coordinates is at most $\ell M^2/m$, which is at most $(\xi/2) \E h^2$ provided that $\ell \leq m \xi \E h^2/2M^2$, as claimed. \endproof
+The contribution to the sum of the $\ell$ largest coordinates is at most $\ell M^2/m$, which is at most $(\xi/2) \E h^2$ provided that $\ell \leq m \xi \E h^2/2M^2$, as claimed. \endproof

-Lemma \ref{lemma:slb-bounded} is not very surprising as empirical means of a bounded function exhibit a two-sided concentration around the true mean, which in return implies a stable lower bound.
-The situation is somewhat different when leaving the bounded realm and considering functions with empirical means that need not concentrate well.
-The other examples presented in what follows are of that nature: situations in which a stable lower bound holds but there is no hope for a two-sided concentration.
+Lemma \ref{lemma:slb-bounded} is not very surprising because empirical means of a bounded function exhibit a two-sided concentration around the true mean, which in return implies a stable lower bound.
+Still, this example is of interest because a bounded function need not satisfy a nontrivial small-ball property.